anabastos/myvimfiles/README.md

 # myvimfiles
 Ana Bastos vim files ⌨️✨❤️

-Based on [derekstavis's vimfiles](https://github.com/derekstavis/vimfiles) which are based on [greenboxal's vimfiles](https://github.com/greenboxal/vimfiles) which are based on [Pedro Franceschi's vimfiles](https://github.com/pedrofranceschi/vimfiles).
+Based on [derekstavis's vimfiles](https://github.com/derekstavis/vimfiles) which are based on [greenboxal's vimfiles](https://github.com/greenboxal/vimfiles) which are based on [Pedro Franceschi's vimfiles](https://github.com/pedrofranceschi/vimfiles) but removing a lot of stuff that I don't need.

-#### What's included

-TODO

 #### Installing (step by step)